-As at 31 December 2012, the company's current liabilities exceeded its current assets by €802,432 (2011: €796,988).
+As at 31 December 2013, the company's current liabilities exceeded its current assets by \in 812,901 (2012: \in 802,432).
 In this respect, subsidiaries and related parties have undertaken not to request repayment of amounts due to them until alternative financing is available.
 Furthermore, the company's shareholders have undertaken to provide the necessary finance and guarantees to enable the company to meet any obligations in full and to enable the company to provide financial support to certain subsidiaries having net liabilities or net current liabilities (see Note 35h).
-At 31 December 2012, the group's current liabilities exceeded its current assets by €6,406,225 (2011: €6,617,676).
+At 31 December 2013, the group's current liabilities exceeded its current assets by \in 5,933,378 (2012: \in 6,406,225).
 This is attributable to the fact that the group has significant amounts payable to related parties in respect of property and financing transactions that have taken place in prior years.

-Standards, interpretations and amendments to published standards effective in 2012
+Standards, interpretations and amendments to published standards effective in 2013

-In 2012, the group adopted new standards, amendments and interpretations to existing standards that are mandatory for the group's accounting period beginning on 1 January 2012.
-The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the group's accounting policies.
+In 2013, the group adopted new standards, amendments and interpretations to existing standards that are mandatory for the group's accounting period beginning on 1 January 2013.
+The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in changes to the group's accounting policies impacting the group's financial performance and position.